 The levels of sedation used include:

 During your visit, we can discuss these options with you and create your personalized treatment plan for a worry-free dental care experience.
-Contact Southern Hills Dental Care at 918-933-5260 to schedule a consultation.
+For more information on Comfort Dentistry call Southern Hills Dental Care at 918-933-5260 or make an appointment.